MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Creating a Simulated Data Set for By-Group Analysis

 For example, let’s create a simulated data set that has 100,000 observations and three variables: *SKU*, *INCOME*, and *SALES*.
-Our objective will be to estimate a model of *SALES* on *INCOME* for each *SKU*.
+Our objective is to estimate a model of *SALES* on *INCOME* for each *SKU*.
 To make it easy to interpret our results, we’ll set the underlying coefficient for *INCOME* equal to the *SKU* number.

 	set.seed(10)